comunica/comunica/packages/actor-rdf-serialize-n3/README.md

 ### Config Parameters

-* `caam:Actor/AbstractMediaTypedFixed/priorityScale`: An optional priority for this serializer, used for content negotiation, defaults to `1`.
+* `args_priorityScale`: An optional priority for this serializer, used for content negotiation, defaults to `1`.